CodeMaster7000/Dice-Game/README.md

 # Dice Game

+## About

 A C# 2-player dice game, made using Visual Studio for Mac, simulating the rolling of die.

 The game consists of 2 rounds, and whoever rolls higher overall wins.